jorgebay/stargate/README.md

     executes requests with C* storage nodes using C* QueryHandler/QueryProcessor, converts internal C* objects and ResultSets to Stargate Datastore objects.

-- Authentication Services: Responsible for authentication to Stargate
+- **Authentication Services**: Responsible for authentication to Stargate

     - auth-api: REST service for generating auth tokens
     - auth-service-file: Service to store tokens in files